pivotal/blog/content/post/windows-server-containers-how-we-did.md

 Image Plugin for managing container images and setting up a root filesystem.
 This plugin can be used with local OCI image or remote docker URIs.

+Here’s a quick diagram, showing how these components interact.

+{{< responsive-figure src="/images/windows-containers-workflow.png" class="center small" caption="A close-up of Garden on Windows Server 2016">}}

+You’ll notice that the Garden components on a Windows Server 2016 Diego cell are the same as those on a Linux Diego cell...except for the new plugins mentioned above.

 Windows Container Isolation
 ---------------------------